 - WATCH File: Writers, Artists, and Their Copyright Holders

 - Columbia University Copyright Advisory Office.
-Permissions Includes model forms
+Asking for Permission

 - UNC release form for using student work